helidon-io/helidon-examples/examples/imperative/data-jdbc/oracle/README.md

        -d container-registry.oracle.com/database/free:23.26.3.0-lite
 ```

-The first volume makes the demo user provisioning script available in the container's startup directory.
-The second
+The first volume places the demo user provisioning script in the startup directory for the container.
+The
+`23.26.3.0-lite` image runs scripts from this directory when the database starts.
+The second volume makes
-volume makes `etc/schema.sql` and its SQL*Plus wrapper available inside the container.
+`etc/schema.sql` and its SQL*Plus wrapper available in the container.

-Follow the startup log and wait for the database to complete startup and setup-user.sql run successfully:
+Wait until the database finishes starting and `setup-user.sql` completes successfully:

 ```shell
 docker logs -f oracle
 ```

-## Demo User Provisioning
+#### Demo User Provisioning

-As part of the optional container setup, `etc/setup-user.sql` creates the `pokemon` user in `FREEPDB1` if it does not
+During startup, `etc/setup-user.sql` creates the `pokemon` user in `FREEPDB1` if the user does not already exist.
+The
-already exist.
-Oracle Database uses an administrator connection only while running this provisioning script.
-The demo
+script can run more than once without trying to recreate the user.
+It uses an administrator connection only while it
-application and its sample schema connect as `pokemon`, not as `SYS` or `SYSTEM`.
+performs this provisioning.
+The application and its schema connect as `pokemon`, not as `SYS` or `SYSTEM`.

-The script grants the permissions required by the demo and gives `pokemon` a limited quota on a dedicated
+The script grants the permissions required by the demo and gives `pokemon` a limited quota on the dedicated
 `POKEMON_DATA` tablespace.
+It creates this tablespace because the `23.26.3.0-lite` image does not provide a general
+purpose `USERS` tablespace.

-## Initialize the Sample Schema (Required)
+### 2. Initialize the Schema

-> **Warning:** The following command drops the existing `POKEMON` and `TYPE` tables in the `pokemon` schema, including
+> **Warning:** This command drops the existing `POKEMON` and `TYPE` tables in the `pokemon` schema, including all their
-> all their data, before recreating and populating them.
+> data, before recreating and populating them.
 It does not modify tables in other schemas.

-When using the optional container, run the schema script as the demo user:
+Run the schema script as the demo user:

 ```shell
 docker exec oracle \